 Mortgages may be entered into the shipping register provided that certain requirements on the origin of the borrowed funds are satisfied.
-Moreover, the liens set out in the International Convention of 10 April 1926 on the unification of rules relating to liens and mortgages on seagoing vessels rank ahead of any liens entered into the Swiss Ship Register.
+Moreover, the liens set out in the International Convention on the Unification of Rules relating to Maritime Liens and Mortgages on Seagoing Vessels 1926 rank ahead of any liens entered into the Swiss Ship Register.